Context is everything.

 The picture had been published in numerous books previously.

-In fact, the image has always been owned by all of the American people.
+In fact, it has always been owned by all of the American people.

 The White House photographer who took it, Cecil Stoughton, was a federal government employee and all his White House photographs are considered public domain, paid for by taxpayers, and the property of the National Archives.

-Still, even the national media (especially the national media) is always only too gleeful to eagerly feed the Kennedy-Monroe story.
+Still, always, the national media is only too gleeful to eagerly feed the Kennedy-Monroe fable.

 Which is not to say they did not have some sort of “relationship,” be it flirtatious or physical.
-It’s just that it is still ultimately a matter of speculation, even after fifty years of non-documentation.
+It’s just that it is still ultimately a matter of speculation, even after more than a half century of non-documentation has passed.

 Judging by the recent story of one of his colleagues that, in his capacity as editor of George magazine John Kennedy mused about having Madonna pose similarly to Monroe at the birthday gala, the family didn’t take the story seriously.

 In her role as a publishing editor, Jacqueline Kennedy Onassis didn’t blink or display anger or fear or any other remarkable reaction when she encountered book proposals on Monroe.
 In fact, she insisted upon including an image of Marilyn Monroe in one of the photo books she edited.